RichardByrne95/RBP-Flask/README.md

 1. Logged in to GitHub.
 2. A new repository called 'RichardByrne95.github.io' was created.
 3. Repository was cloned to desktop version of Github, and an index.html file was created with some placeholder html.
-4. In the Github Pages settings of the project repository ((RBP Website)[https://richardbyrne95.github.io/CI-MS1-RBP-Website/index.html]), the main branch was chosen as the source.
+4. In the Github Pages settings of the project repository <a href="https://github.com/RichardByrne95/CI-MS1-RBP-Website">(https://github.com/RichardByrne95/CI-MS1-RBP-Website)</a>, the main branch was chosen as the source.
-5. The site was then published to (https://richardbyrne95.github.io/CI-MS1-RBP-Website/index.html)[https://richardbyrne95.github.io/CI-MS1-RBP-Website/index.html].
+5. The site was then published to <a href="https://richardbyrne95.github.io/CI-MS1-RBP-Website/index.html">this link</a>.

 ### Roadmap